borisdj/FixedWidthParserWriter/README.md

   -`DecimalFormat` Default = "0.00" ("0;00" - Special custom Format that removes decimal separator: 123.45 -> 12345)<br>
   -`BooleanFormat` Default = "1;;0" ("ValueForTrue;ValueForNull;ValueForFalse")<br>

-When we need more then one file structure/format then we can put multiple Attributes with different StructureId for each Property<br>
+When need more then 1 file structure/format we can put multiple Attributes with different StructureId for each Property<br>
-(Full Example is in the Tests of the project):
+(Next example show different 2 Fiel structure with different pad, full Example in the Tests of the project):
 ```C#
 public class InvoiceItem : FixedWidthDataLine<InvoiceItem>
 {